eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

 # How to Get Help

 ### Support
-If the unthinkable happens, or you have a question, you can post [issues on our GitHub page](https://github.com/eclipse/che/issues).
+Post questions or issues [on GitHub](https://github.com/eclipse/che/issues).
 Please follow the [guidelines on issue reporting](https://github.com/eclipse/che/blob/master/CONTRIBUTING.md) and provide:

-- your OS distribution and version
-- output of `docker version` command
-- output of `docker info` command
+- output of 'docker run eclipse/che info' command
-- the full `docker run ...` syntax you used on the command line
-- the output of `cli.log`
+- if requested, a support package with 'docker run eclipse/che info --bundle'

 ### Documentation
 We put a lot of effort into our docs.
 Please add suggestions on areas for improvement with a new [pull request](https://github.com/codenvy/che-docs/pulls) or [issue](https://github.com/codenvy/che-docs/issues).